List of alien races in Marvel Comics: Flb'Dbi

 First appearing in Fantastic Four, the Flb'Dbi are a race of semi-arachnic type creatures 3 ft 8 in high, they have four arms and four legs which resemble tentacles.
 Flb'Dbi are telepathic and have lifespans of many thousands of Earth-years.
 They come from the planet Jhb'Btt.
 Half a million years ago, the Flb'Dbi had intermediate-level interstellar vessels; presumably today, they are far more advanced.

 Flerken

 The Flerken are alien creatures that resemble house cats.
 Unlike cats, however, they possess human-level intelligence and can lay eggs.
 Their mouths contain pocket dimensions used to store and hold almost anything; they can also teleport and summon tentacles with fanged maws from their mouths with which to attack and consume.
 Chewie is a Flerken.

+Flerkens in other media

+The Flerkens appear in media set in the Marvel Cinematic Universe (MCU).

 Flora colossus

-The Flora colossi colossi are a race of tree-like aliens from Planet X. Groot is a Flora colossus.
+The Flora colossi are a race of tree-like aliens from Planet X. Groot is a Flora colossus.